jeffreyablack1/stored_procs_for_statistical_tests/README.md

 Then it calculates the Chi-Squared statistic by summing the squared difference between the observed and expected values, divided by the expected values.

+This stored procedure takes two input parameters: the dependent variable and a comma-separated list of independent variables.
+It then constructs a dynamic SQL statement that computes the Chi-Squared statistic, degrees of freedom, and P-value for the goodness of fit test.
+The dynamic SQL statement uses the input parameters to select the appropriate columns from the table and perform the necessary calculations.
+The stored procedure then executes the dynamic SQL statement, which returns the Chi-Squared statistic, degrees of freedom, and P-value for the test.